Chawkbazar Thana, Dhaka

-Chowkbazar (চকবাজার), also called Chawkbazar Model Thana, is a Thana of Dhaka District in the Division of Dhaka, Bangladesh.
+Chawkbazar (চকবাজার), also called Chawkbazar Model Thana, is a Thana of Dhaka District in the Division of Dhaka, Bangladesh.
 It was formed in August 2009 from parts of Lalbagh Thana and Kotwali Thana, and has an area of 2.07 km^{2}.
 It includes the Chowk Bazaar and was the site of the February 2019 Dhaka fire, that left scores of people dead.